-It is used by about 280,900 industrial, commercial and residential customers.
-It accounts for approximately 22% of total primary energy supply and 14% of total small consumer energy use.
+It is used by about 295,000 industrial, commercial and residential customers.
+It accounts for approximately 22% of total primary energy supply and 11% of total residential energy use.

 The energy supply and economic importance of natural gas has grown rapidly since the first commercial discovery at Kapuni in 1959.
 This discovery led to increased exploration activity and further major gas finds.

 The commencement of natural gas deliveries from the onshore Kapuni field in 1970 enabled the replacement of aging town gas works that produced gas from coal.
 The cleaner, more efficient natural gas was initially distributed through local gas networks to nine communities serviced by a transmission pipeline running north to Auckland and south to Wellington.